-Non-Degree
+SPECIAL STUDENT ENROLLMENT Non-Degree

 Special Student enrollment is not an avenue for seeking a degree.
 Under certain circumstances, it may be appropriate for an individual to seek admission as a non-degree seeking student.
 Non-degree Special Student admission is for the purpose of taking a limited number of courses.
-The applicant must seek approval from the DNP Program Department Chair prior to submitting a special student (non-degree) application.
+The applicant must seek approval from the DNP Program Executive Director prior to submitting a special student (non-degree) application.
 The student must also be eligible for admission under the following criteria:

-- Currently enrolled in a master's or doctoral program at a college or university and is in good academic standing; - Registered nurse with a MSN not enrolled in an educational institution; - Waiver to the above requirement from the DNP Program Department Chair.
+- Currently enrolled in a master's or doctoral program at a college or university and is in good academic standing; - Registered nurse not enrolled in an educational institution; - Waiver to the above requirement from the DNP Program Executive Director.